 Chrissy Margevicius originally from Cleveland, is an actor, musician, and teaching artist.
 She graduated with a degree in Musical Theatre (Music Minor) from the Molloy College/CAP21 Conservatory BFA program in NYC.
 As an actor, she’s recently performed at Shapiro Stages and The Madison Theatre in New York, Williamstown Theatre Festival, Missoula Children’s Theatre, and Speak About It: a touring performing company dedicated to educating against sexual assault.
 Chrissy joined the TCT family in January as an actor and teaching artist.
 In addition to TCT, Chrissy is the Music and Drama teacher at St. Paschal Baylon School, and works as a teaching artist for Theatre Works USA.

-Alison Garrigan - Executive Artistic Director
+Alison Garrigan - Founder

 Ali is a long-time professional in the theatre who has worked locally, regionally, and nationally as an actress, director, designer, puppet-maker, and teacher.
 She became dedicated to creative, intelligent and playful Children's Theatre in her late teens, and has returned to work with children and students frequently throughout her career.
 Her professional work in the Cleveland area has been seen and produced at such venues as Cleveland Public Theatre, Cleveland Institute of Music's Opera Stage, Beck Center for the Arts, Dobama Theatre, and Great Lakes Theatre Festival, to name a few.
 No stranger to starting up a new company, she was one of the original members/board of the critically acclaimed Bad Epitaph Theatre Company.
 Alison has always felt that Children's Theatre needs to be intelligent, creative, playful, and educational, and should engage every aspect of its audience, and its artists — minds, eyes, ears, hearts, imaginations… and energy.